 All too often the person who can no longer bear 'all that' doesn't evade capitalism, but rather finds themselves consumed by it: addicted, indebted, incarcerated, dead.
 Similarly the mentally ill are not solely responsible for the violence that plagues the US, the constant domestic abuse, hatred of minorities, and endless, endless shootings.

-Joshua Lutz: Mind the Gap, is up on Paper Journal.
+Joshua Lutz: Mind the Gap is published by Paper Journal.